psychemedia/storytelling-notes/ace_of_spades.md

 ```

 A tragedy, for sure.
 But the Ace of Spades association with death goes back further still.

+## Reaffirming the Law with Regard to Stamp Duty, 1804

 Ever since the time of Queen Anne, in the early seventeen hundreds, the Ace of Spades was, quite literally, a marked card: becuase that card had to bear an official stamp.
 Stamp duty, a tax on every pack of playing cards, was levied on the wrapper that sealed each new pack of cards, but a stamp on the ace showed that the duty had been paid on that pack.
 From the mid-seevnteen hundreds, the hand stamp was replaced by an Ace that was printed by the official Stamp Office.
 Only the official ace was allowed in a pack, and any printer fraudulently publishing the ace of spades card could be punished severely for it.